ReentrantCoder/swinglead/README.md

 Introduction
 ------------

+At the moment, this 99% auto-generated template.
+My only original src is the thread + forloop in MainActivity.java.

 This sample shows the use of the [android.widget.TextSwitcher][1] View with animations.
 A TextSwitcher is a special type of [android.widget.ViewSwitcher][2] that animates the current text out and new text in when